dattranhcm/iCommerce/README.md

 ## I. BRIEF INTRODUCTION
-### Springboot Microservices architecture for Icommerce (Backend)
+### Springboot Microservices Icommerce Architecture (Backend)

-Implementation of a REST Microservices in an E-Commerce with Spring boot, multiple modules.
+Implementation of a REST Microservices in an ICommerce with Spring boot, multiple modules.
 Support very basic feature as below:
 - **Allow customer registration by their facebook account**
 - **Login with facebook account (by facebook address and facebook token provided by facebook)**